thaalesalves/openshift-sonarqube/README.md

 git clone https://github.com/thaalesalves/sonarqube-openshift

 # You can build sonarqube7 or sonarqube8, just change the directory you'll cd into
-cd sonarqube-openshift/Docker/sonarqube7
+cd sonarqube-openshift

-# Build the image - change the tag based on which version you chose ealier
+# Build the image - the containers will start automatically
-docker build -t openshift-sonarqube:7 .

-# Start the containers
 docker-compose up

 # Just wait until it starts.
 You will be able to access it at http://localhost:9000 with your browser